 Gen Z’s active engagement with the latest trends and current events makes them a unique audience to please.
 Their quickness to repost and move on from a trend on social media also makes them an audience that will need various creative ideas to keep them interested.

 Using what marketers know about their interests, TikTok’s new challenges can allow brands to connect with Gen Z’s interests and transform them into a marketable audience that wants to create an impact.

 Not only is this challengeable to increase customer reach, but it also engages Gen Z’s creative outlet.
 These types of challenges that allow viewers to engage and create their own content is a facet of experiential marketing that Gen Z is obsessed with.

-As opposed to when Gen Z is faced with a standard advertisement that diverts their attention to more engaging activities, like content creation, experiential marketing itself is a creative outlet that activates Gen Z’s preferences for genuine and memorable experiences.
+As opposed to standard advertising for Generation Z that diverts their attention to more engaging activities, like content creation, experiential marketing itself is a creative outlet that activates Gen Z’s preferences for genuine and memorable experiences.

 The idea of experiential marketing is incredibly effective.
 Creative individuals who have shorter attention spans benefit greatly.
 The experience stimulates multiple areas of brain without having audiences focus on only a single sense.
 This would quickly bore them out

 Gen Z’s fascination with creative and original content, as well as their own entrepreneurial mindset, makes them optimal creators online.
-They are also extra receptive to this type of marketing that emphasizes the importance of creating a unique memory or connection between brands.
+Gen Z consumers are also extra receptive to this type of marketing that emphasizes the importance of creating a unique memory or connection between brands.